 - 1 teaspoon cinnamon

 - 1 cup sweet potato puree see note

 - 1 ½ cups buttermilk see note about homemade buttermilk

 - 2 tablespoons maple syrup

-- 2 tablespoons melted butter (or canola or melted coconut oil)
+- 2 tablespoons melted butter or canola or melted coconut oil

 - In a separate mixing bowl, whisk together the sweet potato puree, buttermilk, eggs, vanilla, maple syrup, and melted butter.
-Stir into dry ingredients until just combined and the flour is completely moistened.
+Fold the wet ingredients into the dry ingredients until just combined and the flour is completely moistened.

 - Grease the skillet with nonstick spray or butter.
 Scoop ¼ cup of the batter onto the griddle for each pancake.
 Flip the pancakes when bubbles start to appear, after about 3-4 minutes.
 Flip and cook for another 2-3 minutes.